lu18cheng/pic16b_stock_analysis/reflection.md

 ## Growth Stocks vs. Value Stocks :money_with_wings::money_with_wings::money_with_wings:
 :fire: Team Name: Litquidity
 :rocket: Team Members: Lu Cheng, Samuel Shi
-*(We work on the first 5 parts collectively and the part VI individually)*
+*(We work on the first 5 parts collectively and part VI individually)*

 ## I. Overall, what did you achieve in your project?
 Our project aims to answer two questions: